 There is nothing in either the Old or New Testament that would lead us to suppose that the age to come is ‘other-worldly’ in the sense of being away from the earth.
 Even Paul’s words that those who are alive at the coming of Jesus will be caught up to meet him in the air (1 Thess.
 4:16, 17) do not lead us to believe that the future destiny for the believer will be “heavenly” for Paul uses a phrase eis apantesin (to meet).
 This was a phrase associated with the official visit of a ruling dignitary to a city when the populace would go out of the city to meet the ruler and then return in triumphant procession escorting the ruler back to the city.

 The destination was the city – Paul’s readers would have understood the final destination for the saints with their Lord to be the earth, not the sky.
 The witness of Scripture is that Christ will return with his saints and set up His everlasting kingdom on earth.
 The heaven to be gained is to participate in the rule of Christ; we can only prepare for it on this side of life

 Ayodeji Ezra -Williams

-Ayodeji Ezra- Williams was saved in a Pentecostal Church in 1986, Christ Chapel International Churches in Lagos Nigeria to be précised where he became an ordained minister of the church.
-And since then, Ezra-Williams has served in various capacities in the Body of Christ for over thirty years.
-He is currently the founder of The Regenesis and the City Apostolic Council, a Kingdom Community, and he is also the Director of Technite Leadership Institute.
-His ministry focus is providing apostolic education and support for the transition, development, and growth of the Ekklesia across the nations.
+Ayodeji Ezra- Williams was saved in a Pentecostal Church in 1986, Christ Chapel International Churches in Lagos Nigeria to be précised where he was ordained a minister of the gospel.
+And since then and for over thirty years, Ezra-Williams has served in various capacities in the Body of Christ.
+He is currently the founder of The Regenesis and City Apostolic Council, a Kingdom Community and City Church, he directs Technite Leadership Institute, a Kingdom discipleship school His ministry focus is on providing apostolic education and support for the transition, development, and growth of the Ekklesia across the nations.